wiratana/battle-bridge/README.md

-# battle-bridge
+# Battle Bridge
-Battle Bridge is a time attack shooter-based game.
-Built with C, and use SDL2 superpower.
+Battle Bridge is minimalist endless shooter game.
+Built with C, and use SDL2 superpower.<br/>
-🤘 🔥🔥 Exciting and fun final project for the first semester of college 🔥🔥 🤘
+🔥🔥 Exciting and fun final project for the first semester of college 🔥🔥